koonerts/algo/docs/algo-templates.md

         Add projects[i].profit to maxProfitHeap
         Increment i

-      // If no project is available, break
+      // IF no project is available, BREAK
       IF maxProfitHeap is empty THEN
         BREAK